Rice Cooker Creamed Rice

 Using Isinglass Wine Finings

 Isinglass is a wine fining made from the byproducts of the fishing industry, specifically it is a gelatin made from the swim bladders of sturgeon and other fish.
 It has a dubious smell in dried form and is difficult to mix.
 If you allow it to get warm after mixing or you keep it too long after hydration it smells pretty foul.
 However, if used correctly, it is a very effective fining agent that can render a wine or other liquor crystal clear, and because it settles out completely none of its undesirable properties remain in the wine.
+Overall, if used properly, it is a very good fining.
+Even though it settles out of the beverage it is not vegetarian.

 [Read More]